 Component 1 (Our Natural World) is assessed in a written exam lasting 1 hour and 15 minutes.
 This exam accounts for 35% of the GCSE.

 Component 2 (People and Society) is assessed in a written exam lasting 1 hour and 15 minutes.
 This exam accounts for 35% of the GCSE.

 Unit 3 (Geographical Exploration) is assessed in a written exam lasting 1 hour and 30 minutes.
 This exam accounts for 30% of the GCSE.

 Students will also be internally assessed at the end of every topic in addition to Year 10 and Year 11 mock exams.

 When do key assessments take place?

-All exams take place at the end of Y11- please see the exam timetable for the exact dates.
+All exams take place at the end of Year 11- please see the exam timetable for the exact dates.

 How can parents/carers support students’ learning?